 Follow Classroom/Lab safety procedures.
-Listen to/Follow Instructor directions.
+Listen to/Follow Instructor directions .

-- Traditional Tests multiple choice, matching, true/false, short answer completion
+- Traditional Tests multiple choice, matching, true/false, short answer completion - Traditional Quizzes multiple choice, matching, true/false, short answer completion

+- Graded Homework

 - Graded Writing assignments

+- Graded Math practice assignments

+- Graded Reading assignments

+- Notebook checks

 - Completed and Turned-in Make Up work

 - Class oral responses

+- Business and Industry Credentialing Tests

+- Exit Slips

+- Student Hand Held Response Systems

 - Textbook Computer Generated Tests

-- Scores on projects when they are completed - Teacher observing and scoring each step of the process as a job is being completed - Teacher observing and recording the quality of work being done on an assigned job - Teacher checking and scoring as each part of an activity is being done correctly - Teacher observing and scoring as a job is done within a timeframe - Teacher checking and scoring that students use the appropriate terminology for particular jobs - Teacher determining if the student has the skills to work independently on an assigned job - Teacher evaluating if PA Program of Study tasks are being achieved as expected - Teacher evaluating student class participation - Teacher evaluating a student media presentation - Peer evaluation of individual student - Student self-assessment
+- Scores on projects when they are completed - Teacher observing and scoring each step of the process as a job is being completed - Teacher observing and recording the quality of work being done on an assigned job - Teacher checking and scoring as each part of an activity is being done correctly - Teacher observing and scoring as a job is done within a timeframe - Teacher checking and scoring that students use the appropriate terminology for particular jobs - Teacher determining if the student has the skills to work independently on an assigned job - Teacher evaluating if PA Program of Study tasks are being achieved as expected - Teacher evaluating student class participation - Teacher evaluating a student media presentation - Peer evaluation of individual student

-- Determine if students follow the daily plan as laid out at the start of class. - Evaluate the student's ability to work within a team when teamwork is necessary. - Evaluate the student's responsibility to complete work logs as expected. - Determine and evaluate if students adhere to all safety procedures. - Evaluate if students work without hindering other students' progress. - Evaluate if students stay on task in accordance with the job expectation. - Account if students are prepared for class each day. - Account if students are wearing appropriate clothing when necessary. - Account if students make up missed assignments in the established time limit.
+- Determine if students follow the daily plan as laid out at the start of class. - Evaluate the student's ability to work within a team when teamwork is necessary. - Determine and evaluate if students adhere to all safety procedures. - Evaluate if students work without hindering other students' progress. - Evaluate if students stay on task in accordance with the job expectation. - Account if students are prepared for class each day. - Account if students are wearing appropriate clothing when necessary. - Account if students make up missed assignments in the established time limit.

-DHO TEXT (Simmers, 8th ed, Delmer), Handouts Web/Internet resources Smart Board Chromebooks.
+DHO TEXT (Simmers, 6th ed, Delmer), Handouts Smart Board Chromebooks Lab equipment